-Describe the existing noise and vibration environment that may be affected by the project in the context of the environmental values defined by the Environmental Protection (Noise) Policy 2008.

-Identify sensitive noise receptors adjacent to all project components and estimate typical background noise and vibration levels based on surveys at representative sites.
+- 5.127 Describe the existing noise and vibration environment that may be affected by the project in the context of the environmental values defined by the Environmental Protection (Noise) Policy 2008. - 5.128 Identify sensitive noise receptors adjacent to all project components and estimate typical background noise and vibration levels based on surveys at representative sites.
 Discuss the potential sensitivity of such receptors and nominate performance indicators and standards.

-Describe the impacts of noise and vibration generated during the pre-construction, construction, operational and decommissioning phases of the project.
+5.129 Describe the impacts of noise and vibration generated during the preconstruction, construction, operational and decommissioning phases of the project.
 Noise and vibration impact analysis should include:

-- the levels of noise and vibration generated, including noise contours, assessed against current typical background levels, using modelling where appropriate - impact of noise, including low frequency noise (noise with components below 200 Hz) and vibration at all potentially sensitive receivers compared with the performance indicators and standards nominated above - · impact on terrestrial and aquatic fauna - proposals to minimise or eliminate these effects, including details of any screening, lining, enclosing or bunding of facilities, or timing schedules for construction and operations that would minimise environmental harm and environmental nuisance from noise and vibration - options for sensitive receivers that are otherwise unable to achieve a satisfactory internal noise level for the preservation of health and wellbeing as identified within the EPP (Noise).

-Refer to the following documents:

-- Noise Measurement Manual (Environment Protection Agency 2000) - Guideline: Noise and vibration from blasting (Environmental Protection Agency 2006) - Guideline: Planning for Noise Control (Environmental Protection Agency 2004) - Australian Standard AS 2187.2-2006 Explosives Storage and Use, Part 2 Use of Explosives (Standards Australia 2006).
+- the levels of noise and vibration generated, including noise contours, assessed against current typical background levels, using modelling where appropriate - impact of noise, including low frequency noise (noise with components below 200 Hz) and vibration at all potentially sensitive receivers compared with the performance indicators and standards nominated above - impact on terrestrial and aquatic fauna - proposals to minimise or eliminate these effects, including details of any screening, lining, enclosing or bunding of facilities, or timing schedules for construction and operations that would minimise environmental harm and environmental nuisance from noise and vibration - options for sensitive receivers that are otherwise unable to achieve a satisfactory internal noise level for the preservation of health and wellbeing as identified within the EPP (Noise). - 5.130 Refer to the following documents: - Noise Measurement Manual (Department of Environment and Heritage Protection 2013) - Guideline: Noise and vibration from blasting (Environmental Protection Agency 2006) - Guideline: Planning for Noise Control (Environmental Protection Agency 2004) - Australian Standard AS 2187.2-2006 Explosives Storage and Use, Part 2 Use of Explosives (Standards Australia 2006).